Bikeman868/NPL/docs/LANGUAGE.md

 <a name="hello-world-message"></a>
 ## Message

-For this example we are using a `console.Line` message that is defined by the `console` connection.
+For this example we are using a `TextMessage` message that one of the built-in types.
 This is not very typical.
 Most applications should define custom messages in the namespace of the application, and emit those, then provide a process that maps the fields of the application's message type onto the message type of the console.
 Doing it this way allows you to easily swap out the console for another connection type that uses a different message format.

 <a name="hello-world-process"></a>
 ## Process